elsheikh21/Data-Analysis-Tool/README.md

 ## Future Work

-1. Mode Value part is not useful, to be fixed.
-2. On clicking any of the labels, a tooltip will pop up explaining it
-3. New notifications system (like message toast)
-4. Help button in Histogram form to explain how to draw and what data can be fetched from a histogram
-5. Form where box plot of the dataset can be drawn
+1. Form where box plot of the dataset can be drawn
-6. Help button like the histogram's form
+2. Help button to explain boxplot